 Unlike trigonometry, brainstorming is one of those school-taught skills that actually comes in useful in adult life.
-Still, teaching brainstorming and trying to get students enthused for group thinking sessions are never easy tasks.
+Still, teaching brainstorming and trying to get students enthused for group thinking sessions, whether virtual or in class, are never easy tasks.

 These 10 fun brainstorm activities for students are sure to change their opinions on group thinking.